isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 The ``class-add`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``class-add`` command adds a new client class to the DHCP server
+The :isccmd:`class-add` command adds a new client class to the DHCP server
 configuration.
 This class is appended at the end of the list of classes
 used by the server and may depend on any of the already-configured
 client classes.